-SJSU Catalog & Class Schedule Institutional Assistance Class Schedule Policies & Information concerning the cost of attending San José State University is available from the Director of Budget Services, 408-924-1660, and includes tuition and fees; the estimated costs of books and supplies; estimates of typical student room, board, and transportation costs; and, if requested, additional costs for specific programs.
-Procedures Information concerning the refund policies of San José State University for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the Bursar's Office, Student Services Center, 408-924-1631.
-FALL 2013 Information concerning policies regarding the return of federal Title IV student assistance funds as required by regulation is available from the Bursar's Office, Student Services Center, 408-924-1631. v03 Information regarding facilities and services available to students with disabilities may be obtained from the Director of the Disability Resource Center, 408- 924-6000.
-Wednesday, July 10, 2013 ALL DATES, FEES & INFORMATION Information concerning San José State University policies, procedures, and facilities for students and others to report criminal actions or other emergencies occurring on campus may be obtained from University Police, 408-924-2222.
-SUBJECT TO Information concerning San José State University annual campus security report may be obtained from Chief, University Police, 924-2172.
-CHANGE WITHOUT NOTICE Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the Director of Student Health Services, 408-924-6120.
-Information regarding student retention and graduation rates at San José State University and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Associate Vice President for Undergraduate Studies, 408-924- 2447.
-Page 164 of 190 Information concerning athletic opportunities available to male and female students and the financial resources and personnel that San José State University dedicates to its men's and women's teams may be obtained from the Director of Compliance, 408-924-1514.
+Institutional Assistance

+Information concerning the cost of attending San José State University is available from the Director of Budget Services, 408-924-1660, and includes tuition and fees; the estimated costs of books and supplies; estimates of typical student room, board, and transportation costs; and, if requested, additional costs for specific programs.

+Information concerning the refund policies of San José State University for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the Bursar's Office, Student Services Center, 408-924-1631.

+Information concerning policies regarding the return of federal Title IV student assistance funds as required by regulation is available from the Bursar's Office, Student Services Center, 408-924-1631.

+Information regarding facilities and services available to students with disabilities may be obtained from the Director of the Disability Resource Center, 408-924-6000.

+Information concerning San José State University policies, procedures, and facilities for students and others to report criminal actions or other emergencies occurring on campus may be obtained from University Police, 408-924-2222.

+Information concerning San José State University annual campus security report may be obtained from Chief, University Police, 408-924-2172.

+Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from the Director of Student Health Center, 408-924-6122.

+Information regarding student retention and graduation rates at San José State University and, if available, the number and percentage of students completing the program in which the student is enrolled or has expressed interest may be obtained from the Associate Vice President for Undergraduate Studies, 408-924-2447.

+Information concerning athletic opportunities available to male and female students and the financial resources and personnel that San José State University dedicates to its men's and women's teams may be obtained from the Director of Compliance, 408-924-1514.

 Information concerning teacher preparation programs at San José State University, including the pass rate on teacher certification examinations, may be obtained from Credential Services, 408-924-3541.

 Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from the Ombudsperson, Administration 218, 408-924-5995.

 The federal Military Selective Service Act (the "Act") requires most males residing in the United States to present themselves for registration with the Selective Service System within thirty days of their eighteenth birthday.
 Most males between the ages of 18 and 25 must be registered.
 Males born after December 31, 1959, may be required to submit a statement of compliance with the Act and regulations in order to receive any grant, loan, or work assistance under specified provisions of existing federal law.
 In California, students subject to the Act who fail to register are also ineligible to receive any need-based student grants funded by the state or a public postsecondary institution.
 Selective Service registration forms are available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
 Applicants for financial aid can also request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
 Information on the Selective Service System is available and the registration process may be initiated online at www.sss.gov.

+v01 Wednesday, May 28, 2014 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE